Recommended for you:

 Meeting Your Growing Dog's Needs: Food, Care, Exercise & More

-Though he may still have some emotional maturing left to do, your puppy's physical needs become those of a dog once he reaches physical maturity.
+Though they may still have some emotional maturing left to do, your puppy's physical needs become those of a dog once they reach physical maturity.
 Here's how you should expect to meet your growing dog's changing needs:

 - Adult Dog Food: Growing puppies burn through a lot of energy in a day and need specialized food that's high in protein, fat and calories in order to keep up.
 Once they're fully grown, though, they should switch to adult dog food that will meet their nutritional needs and prevent them from becoming overweight.
 In order to avoid tummy troubles, it's best to transition slowly over the space of a week, gradually reducing the amount of puppy food while adding in their new adult food.

-- Veterinary Care: Barring illness or injury, healthy adult dogs in their prime typically only need to visit a veterinarian once a year for an annual wellness check and, depending on the laws in your state, an annual rabies vaccine.
-For puppies, however, veterinarians will administer a series of vaccinations starting at six to eight weeks of age, ending with a final dose at 16 weeks, says the American Society for the Prevention of Cruelty to Animals (ASPCA).
+- Veterinary Care: Barring illness or injury, healthy adult dogs in their prime typically only need to visit a vet once a year for an annual wellness check and, depending on the laws in your state, an annual rabies vaccine.
+For puppies, however, vets will administer a series of vaccinations starting at 6 to 8 weeks of age, ending with a final dose at 16 weeks, says the ASPCA.

 - Exercise: An adult dog's exercise needs vary depending on size, breed, sex, age and health, says the ASPCA.
 Some small and toy breeds can meet their exercise requirements by simply following you around the house and engaging in occasional play, while larger dogs tend to need at least 30 minutes a day of vigorous activity in order to stay calm and fit.
 Without the puppy-like urge to romp and explore, your adult pooch may need more structured forms of exercise such as going on walks, accompanying you on hikes or playing fetch in the backyard.